aaronbloomfield/pdr/labs/lab10/index.md

 ### Time and Space Complexity ###

-For the post-lab, we want you to do a time and space complexity analysis of your compression and decompression code.
-You'll submit a written report that describes your implementation choices, and also documents your analysis of time and space complexity.
+For the post-lab, we want you to think about the time and space complexity analysis of your compression and decompression code.
+You aren't required to submit anything for this part, but you should think carefully about the following points, as you may need to know them on exams.
 See below for a discussion about the space/time complexity.

-The deliverable for this part of the post-lab is a PDF document named postlab10.pdf that includes:

-- A description of your implementation: describe the data structures used in your implementation and *why* you selected them.
+- Think about your implmentation: what data structures did you use in your implementation and *why* did you selected them.
-- An efficiency analysis of *all steps* in Huffman encoding/decoding.
-For each of the steps of compression and decompression (see "Huffman Encoding and Decoding"), give:
+- Analyze the efficiency of *all steps* in Huffman encoding/decoding.
+For each of the steps of compression and decompression (see "Huffman Encoding and Decoding"), what is:
     - The worst case running time of your implementation
     - The worst case space complexity of your implementation

-Worst case running time -- for this be sure to include all steps of the compression and decompression.
+Worst case running time -- for this be sure to consider all steps of the compression and decompression.
 You can leave off the cost of calculating the compression ratio, printing the cost of the tree, and printing a listing of the bit code for each character that was asked for in the pre-lab.
 Refer to the list of steps given earlier in the lab.

 Space complexity -- for this, you should calculate the number of bytes that are used by each data structure in your implementation.
 The easiest way to do this is to step through your code, just as you have done for the worst case running time, and make a note each time you use a new data structure.
 You do not need to take into account scalar variables (loop counters, other singleton variables), focus on the data structures whose size depends on values such as the total number of characters and the total number of unique characters, and use those values in your answer.

-As usual, we expect a thought-out explanation of both parts.
-Most reports end up approximately one page in length, single-spaced.
+Again, you aren't required to submit anything for this section, but you should use these points as a way to reflect on the work you have done for the pre-lab and in-lab.

 ### Bringing it all together ###